totallynotbakadestroyer/Decky-Undervolt/README.md

 # Decky-Undervolt

+**Check out our Telegram group if you seek help with the plugin! @steamdeckoverclock**

 <img style="height: 100%; object-fit: contain" src="./assets/preview.jpg" />

 Decky-Undervolt is a Decky Loader plugin that allows you to undervolt your Steam Deck without any pain using [ryzenadj](https://github.com/FlyGoat/RyzenAdj).